 - Window tint

 If something does not pass the safety inspection, the driver will be notified and the vehicle will require repair or maintenance in order to pass the inspection and be registrable to drive.
+These inspections are intended to help reduce instances of negligent vehicle maintenance, and hopefully, the accidents caused by it.

 Consequences on the Road – and in the Courtroom